jgjin/not-quite-an-expert/content/posts/exp_interpretation_exp.md

 Some experiences draw such strong, intrinsic emotion that I would count that emotion as part of the experience.
 Grief, for instance, comes uncontrollably from losing a close friend or family member.
 In those cases, perhaps with great difficulty, we can choose to interpret our strong emotions to our benefit.

-Practicing meditation and _presence_ helped me deal with the experience of [potentially losing my job, and my co-worker losing theirs]({{< ref "fired.md" >}}).[^1] In this way and many others, mindfulness has strengthened me against the inevitable stresses of life.
+Practicing meditation and _presence_ helped me deal with the experience of [potentially losing my job, and my coworker losing theirs]({{< ref "fired.md" >}}).[^1] In this way and many others, mindfulness has strengthened me against the inevitable stresses of life.
 [^1]: Though I'd be lying if I claimed it didn't intensely affect me.